c4rth/spring-boot-virtual-threads/README.md

 All this code is published under the GNU General Public License v3.0 and it's free for you to use and customize as you wish.

 ### Step 1:
-Run the containers by executing the following command inside the "deployment" folder:
+Run the containers by executing the following command inside the "docker" folder:

 ```shell
 docker compose rm -f